amirrajan/mokepon/readme.md

 //wrapping this hash in `immutable` ensures that sayHello cannot
-//change the properties of the person hash. var person = immutable({ firstName: 'John', lastName: 'Doe' });
+//change the properties of the person hash. let person = immutable({ firstName: 'John', lastName: 'Doe' });
 sayHello(person);
 ```

 So.
 Given this, if you answered with an unwavering "JavaScript should
 be `class` oriented," then working in ClojureScript probably isn't for
 you.
-But you should really read up on the benefits of functional
+But, you should really read up on the benefits of functional
 programming (and in this case, take some time to watch the 3 hours
 worth of video).
-But, if you're still hesitant on spending three hours
+If you're _still_ hesitant on spending three hours
-of your life, this
+of your life watching videos, this
 [blog entry](http://leongersing.tumblr.com/post/11561298378/my-perception-of-coffeescript)
 by Leon Gersing goes into detail about forcing JavaScript to be a
 class oriented language.
 Specifically:

 >That's it.
-Now, I know what you’re thinking, "Leon, please,
+Now, I know what you're thinking, "Leon, please,
->[this class oriented example] is contrived and doesn't represent real
+>[the class oriented example] is contrived and doesn't represent real
 >world domains."
-You're right and so is mine as a result.
-"But you
+You're right and so is [my function oriented example]
->also didn't create real domain models."
-Also right, because I didn’t
+>as a result.
+"But you also didn't create real domain models."
+Also
->have do, nor would I ever want to.
-Therein lies my point.
-Sometimes a
+>right, because I didn't have do, nor would I ever want to.
+Therein
+>lies my point.

->struct is a struct and not an class.
-The difference that I'm
+>Sometimes a struct is a struct and not an class.
+The
->desperately trying to convey in this overly simple context is that by
+>difference that I'm desperately trying to convey in this overly
->leveraging FP over OO (he really means class oriented, not OO) one
+>simple context is that by leveraging FP over OO (he really means
->can provide not only a more dependable >abstraction but when combined
+>class oriented, not OO) one can provide not only a more dependable
->with JavaScript's inherent flexibility as a language, we can achieve
+>>abstraction but when combined with JavaScript's inherent flexibility
->true referential transparency and polymorphism.
+>as a language, we can achieve true referential transparency and
+>polymorphism.

 and also: